 -Install, use and regularly update anti-virus, anti-spyware and firewall software on all your computers.
 Anti-virus software will recognize a dangerous file and a firewall will block communication from all unauthorized sources.

--Don’t open and don’t reply to unrecognized or suspicious pop=ups and email scams phishing for personal information.
-I can usually smell a suspicious and e-mail fraud phishing for my information.
+-Don’t open and don’t reply to unrecognized or suspicious popups and email scams phishing for personal information.
+We can usually smell a suspicious and e-mail fraud phishing for our information if we pay close attention.
 Usually, if the e-mails, logos and web sites are too pretty or too clumsy, that’s a good sign.
-Plus, why would banks send me e-mails for delinquent mortgage accounts, they’ll send the sheriff in that case.
-If I’m still worried about the state of my account or if I’m not sure if the e-mail is fraudulent, I just contact the bank myself by directly calling them or by sending them e-mail straight from their web site.
+Plus, why would banks send e-mails for delinquent mortgage accounts, they’ll send the sheriff in that case.
+If we're still worried about the state of our account or if we're not sure if the e-mail is fraudulent, we just contact the bank directly by calling them, sending them an e-mail, or submitting a contact form straight from their web site.

 -Don’t call back the number in the phishing e-mail.
 If you want to contact your bank, get their number from their web site or your monthly statements.